-When people think of scuba diving locations, they immediately think of the ocean.
+People would immediately think of the ocean as their scuba diving locations.
 However, it’s perfectly fine to dive in freshwater.
 In fact, some divers even prefer freshwater over saltwater environments.

 Freshwater diving is different from saltwater diving, so much so that it often takes beginners by surprise.
 But if you’re thinking about trying something new and making the shift to freshwater diving, there are some things you need to account for.